 Patient’s Perspective: 10 Things I Wish I Knew Before Breast Augmentation

-Be prepared to alter your plan.
+Be prepared to alter your breast augmentation plan.

-Although you may go into your consultation knowing exactly what size you want to be, be prepared for your plastic surgeon to throw you a curve ball.
+Although you may go into your breast augmentation consultation knowing exactly what size you want to be, be prepared for your plastic surgeon to throw you a curve ball.
 There are various factors which go into determining the right implant type and size such as amount of breast tissue, breast sag, skin elasticity, chest wall dimensions, asymmetry, and more.
 In my situation, my doctor pointed out that one of my breasts was much lower than other, so I ended up having a breast lift with augmentation.
 Coming into my consultation I had no clue a lift would be needed.
 It was a bit of a shocker!
 I trusted my surgeon and I’m happy I had the right procedures done.
 My suggestion, go into your consultation with an open mind and remember your plastic surgeon is the expert.

 Get everything ready at home before surgery.